Rafostar/playercast/README.md

 ## Features
 * Receives casted media from [Cast to TV](https://rafostar.github.io/gnome-shell-extension-cast-to-tv)
+* Automatically starts media player upon cast
 * Can be installed on any Linux distro with any DE
-* Automatically starts media player upon cast
 * Remotely control playback from GNOME top bar
+* Supports HDMI CEC (turns on TV and changes video source)

 ## Installation
 ```